rbaekdev/openall-vscode-extension/README.md

 ## Todos
 - Read a config file for
- - folders to ignore
+  - folders to ignore when searching
- - file types to ignore opening
+  - file types to ignore when opening
 - If cancel save early return (do not close and open files)